nv-edwli/workbench-example-nemotron-finetune/README.md

 # Quickstart

 ### Prerequisites
-1. The NeMo Framework training container is used by this project.
-This container is in GA and is open to the public.
-Sign up for access [here](https://developer.nvidia.com/nemo-framework/join).
-Once you have access, AI Workbench will use your NGC API Key integration to pull this container; ensure you have this integration configured on AI Workbench.

-2. AI Workbench will prompt you to provide a few pieces of information before running any apps in this project.
+1. AI Workbench will prompt you to provide a few pieces of information before running any apps in this project.
 Ensure you have this information ready.

    * The location where you would like the Nemotron model to live on the underlying **host** system.
    * The Hugging Face username.